-Customers who wanted to speak with an associate could still call to get assistance placing orders, ask billing questions, perform order tracking, or be connected to in-store employees using micro-applications on the associate desktop.
+Customers who wanted to speak with an associate could still call to get assistance.
+This allowed them to place orders, ask billing questions, perform order tracking, and be connected to in-store employees using micro-applications on the associate desktop.
 Both divisions offered courtesy callbacks, eliminating wait time physically spent on hold.
 Finally, associates could more easily access backend customer information through soft phones and screen pops, as well as with CRM integration.

 The new system routed nearly two-thirds of inbound phone calls to the self-service IVR, with containment (calls sent through the IVR not routed to an associate) approaching the 65 percent mark.
 First call resolution reached 85 percent, while average handle time improved 34 seconds in the first year for a $675,000 annual savings.

-Custom reporting provided detailed information to enable contact center managers to optimize staff utilization, greatly reducing unproductive time and saving nearly $1 million in the first year, while outbound collections routing saved the client about $1,000 a day.
+Custom reporting provided detailed information to enable contact center managers to optimize staff utilization.
+This greatly reduced unproductive time and saved nearly $1 million in the first year.
 At the end of the first year, the client saw a total cost savings of over $2.5 million, all while improving both the customer and associate experience.

 5. Should contact centers be purely automated?

 It’s unquestionable that automation technology provides significant cost savings.
-For every second bots shave off average handle times, contact centers save about $1 million in annual customer service costs and businesses can reduce customer service costs by up to 30 percent by implementing conversational solutions like virtual associates and chatbots.
+For every second bots shave off average handle times, contact centers save about $1 million in annual customer service costs.
+Businesses can reduce customer service costs by up to 30 percent by implementing conversational solutions like virtual associates and chatbots.

 6. What does the contact center of the future look like?

-Engaging with customers across multiple channels and having the ability to see their behaviors and transactions across different touch points requires organizations to adopt forward-thinking strategies and disciplines.
+Engaging with customers across multiple channels, with the ability to see their behaviors across different touch points, requires organizations to adopt forward-thinking strategies.
 This is why we predict contact centers will evolve into more comprehensive, digital-first customer experience hubs.

-Customer experience hubs allow organizations to connect customers’ experiences across the enterprise and engage the omnichannel customer by providing employees with access to the right customer data, at the right time, all in one place and view.
-As a result, customer care teams will be able to engage customers at the time and via the channel that the customer prefers, with an immense impact on customer satisfaction, customer retention, employee productivity, and overall company profitability.
+Customer engagement hubs allow organizations to connect customers’ experiences across the enterprise.
+Engage the omnichannel customer by providing employees with access to the right customer data, at the right time, all in one place and view.
+As a result, customer care teams will be able to engage customers at the time and via the channel that the customer prefers.
+This has an immense positive impact on customer satisfaction, customer retention, employee productivity, and overall company profitability.